Buffering Points Follow

 Awardco suggests that companies buffer points.
 The idea behind buffering is that points need to be an approximation of the dollar value of an item.
 The point value displayed for Amazon items is the item cost - before taxes, shipping, etc. are accounted for.
-If a company choses to not include a buffer on the points of their employees, the actual dollar cost of items will usually be significantly higher than the points spent.
+If a company chooses to not include a buffer on the points of their employees, the actual dollar cost of items will usually be significantly higher than the points spent.
 If the points put in the system represent the budget (which they typically do), you may come in well over budget when all is said and done.
 Please reference the video below for an explanation on buffering points.

 An employee is rewarded 100 points and they redeem an item that costs 100 points in the Awardco platform.
 When this order is processed, the actual cost of the item could end up truly being $100.79, and there is potentially a state sales tax added on top of this.
 Put these small price changes together and this order may cost your company $107.34 for an order you budgeted $100 for.
 The $7.34 over budget might seem insignificant for this particular order, but over time that extra cost adds up.

 You need to manage a budget and you need your points to accurately represent the true cost of the order, not the displayed item cost.
 As illustrated in the case study below, a 6-9% buffer usually does the trick.